I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-monitorsourcemodeset-acquirefirstmodeinfo.md

 ### -param <i>hMonitorSourceModeSet</i> [in]

 <dd>
 <p>[in] A handle to a monitor source mode set object.
-The display miniport driver previously obtained this handle by calling the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-monitor-acquiremonitorsourcemodeset.md">pfnAcquireMonitorSourceModeSet</a> function of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff568433">Monitor interface</a>.</p>
+The display miniport driver previously obtained this handle by calling the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-monitor-acquiremonitorsourcemodeset.md">pfnAcquireMonitorSourceModeSet</a> function of the <a href="display.monitor_interface">Monitor interface</a>.</p>
 </dd>

 ### -param <i>ppFirstMonitorSourceModeInfo</i> [out]

 <dd>
-<p>[out] A pointer to a variable that receives a pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff546133">D3DKMDT_MONITOR_SOURCE_MODE</a> structure.
+<p>[out] A pointer to a variable that receives a pointer to a <a href="..\d3dkmdt\ns-d3dkmdt--d3dkmdt-monitor-source-mode.md">D3DKMDT_MONITOR_SOURCE_MODE</a> structure.
 The structure contains a variety of information about the monitor source mode, including its ID and video signal characteristics.</p>
 </dd>
 </dl>